arashasg/Persian-Summarizer/django_web_based_panel/README.md

 # sending commands to docker-compose sevices

-you can send you commands for any service defined in docker-compose file like bellow:
+you can send you commands for any service defined in docker-compose file like bellow. for example:

 ```bash
 docker-compose exec <service name> <command>
 ```

-we saw an example before when we sent python manage.py migrate command to web service.
+Thanks.